giusene/CB5-final-project-gruppoD/README.md

 we also used <strong>Firebase</strong> to store user scores and <strong>Vercel</strong> to deploy it. <br>
 Some of the graphic elements were designed using <strong>Canva</strong> and <strong>Spline</strong>. <br>
 We planned it starting from <strong>mobile first</strong> and then making it <strong>responsive</strong> for tablet and desktop. <br>
-Moreover, we tried to take into account what a user can expect from a single-player game to offer a better <strong>user experience</strong>.
+Moreover, we tried to take into account what a user can expect from a single-player game <br>
+to offer a better <strong>user experience</strong>.
 </p>

 ## Deep dive: